Consulate General of the Philippines, Barcelona: History

+Chancery

+The chancery of the Philippine Consulate General in Barcelona was first located at Gran Via de les Corts Catalanes 594, operating from a temporary office until it moved to a new location at the first floor of the Casa Rodolf Juncadella along the Rambla de Catalunya on September 1, 2020.

+On August 20, 2025, the consulate announced that it was relocating to a new chancery at the first floor of the Casa Pia Batlló, located at the corner of Rambla de Catalunya and the Gran Via de les Corts Catalanes.
+Operations at the current chancery ended on August 26, 2025, and the new chancery opened to the public on September 1, 2025.

 Staff and activities

 The Philippine Consulate General in Barcelona is headed by Consul General Maria Theresa S.M.
 Lazaro, who assumed the position on March 27, 2021.
 Prior to this current post, Lazaro, a career diplomat who has been with the Philippine foreign service since 2000, served as the Executive Director of the DFA's Office of Consular Affairs, and was also previously deployed to the embassies in London and Bern.

 Currently, the consulate general's jurisdiction covers Catalonia, Aragon, the Balearic Islands, and the Valencian Community, in addition to the independent country of Andorra.
 Some 25,000 Filipinos live within its service area, with the Philippines also being the only Southeast Asian country to maintain a career consulate general in Barcelona.